getCUJO/QoOID/draft-ietf-ippm-qoo.md

 To summarize, the QoO framework and the corresponding, meaningful QoO score should have the following properties:

-1. **Capture a set of network performance metrics which provably correlate to the application performance of a set of different applications as perceived by users.** (Useful for end-users and application developers.)
+1. Capture a set of network performance metrics which provably correlate to the application performance of a set of different applications as perceived by users.
+(Useful for end-users and application developers.)
-2. **Compare meaningfully to different application requirements.**
+2. Compare meaningfully to different application requirements.
-3. **Be composable.**: Allow operators to isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
+3. Be composable so operators can isolate and quantify the contributions of different sub-outcomes and sub-paths of the network.
 (Useful for operators.)

 Next, the document focuses on the requirements of each of the mentioned target groups.